-6.9.2 The upgrading of Windermere Road is key to unlocking the development potential of this site and is due to be completed mid 2014.

-6.9.3 As the design and construction of the upgraded stretch of Windermere Road pre-dates this Masterplan, it was not possible for the new road alone to fully accord with the aims and objectives of Designing Streets.
-The road (carriageway only) has been designed with horizontal deflection which combined with the future development of the adjoining land and points of access into the development, will naturally encourage drivers to travel more slowly by reducing forward visibility and increase compliance with Designing Streets.
+- 6.9.2 The uprading of Windermere Road which is key to unlocking the development potential of this site was completed in 2014. - 6.9.3 As the design and construction of the upgraded stretch of Windermere Road pre-dated this Masterplan, it was not possible for the new road alone to fully accord with the aims and objectives of Designing Streets.
+The road (carriageway only) was designed with horizontal deflection which combined with the future development of the adjoining land and points of access into the development, will naturally encourage drivers to travel more slowly by reducing forward visibility and increase compliance with Designing Streets.

-6.9.4 The location and form of the points of access into the development from Windermere Road will be determined in consultation with the planning and roads authorities and designed in accordance with Designing Streets, the phasing plan at figure 8 shows indicative locations.
+- 6.9.4 The location and form of the points of access into the development from Windermere Road will be determined in consultation with the planning and roads authorities and designed in accordance with Designing Streets, the phasing plan at figure 7 shows indicative locations.
 It is recognised that the junction location and design are paramount to prevent prejudicing development of the Masterplan area.
-Features designed to encourage slower vehicle speeds shall be designed to minimise the need to dig up the new carriageway.

-6.9.5 The street hierarchy within the development will evolve as a result of connections with existing development and street networks together with the topography and shape of the site.
+Features designed to encourage slower vehicle speeds shall be designed to minimise the need to dig up the new carriageway. - 6.9.5 The street hierarchy within the development will evolve as a result of connections with existing development and street networks together with the topography and shape of the site.